Ricky’s talks about how his Gran’s dementia diagnosis impacts his whole family and why he is supporting the ‘We live with dementia’ campaign.

 It is important to make sure you are receiving all the financial help you are entitled to.

-For more information about all of the benefits, exemptions and support you might be eligible for, please see Financial and legal sources of support and advice.
+For more information about all of the benefits, exemptions and support you might be eligible for, please read our Financial and legal sources of support and advice.

 There are lots of simple, practical steps that can be taken to help a person with dementia stay safe and comfortable in their home.
 Please read our guide to Making the home safe and comfortable for a person with dementia.